yongt9412/hubbing/_posts/2018-07-05-we-are-frustrated.md

 show_comments: true
 ---

-We are frustrated of how students go to school and are disincentivized and unmotivated to learn.
-In many schools the objective is to pass the exam, not to learn something for life.
+We are frustrated by how students go to school and are disincentivized and unmotivated to learn.
+In many schools, the objective is to pass the exam, not to learn something for life.

 The world is developing so fast, how can it be that the education system remains the same in most countries?